Distinct neutrino signatures and onset condition of quark deconfinement in accretion-induced collapse of white dwarfs: Results

+As contraction accelerates at the onset of a first-order PT, the emergence of a mixed phase with nonzero quark fraction ($Y_q > 0$) further softens the EOS.
+In our case, this PT-induced contraction proceeds concurrently with the Kelvin-Helmholtz cooling, where models with higher onset densities receive less assistance from cooling, as indicated by the substantial decrease in $\mathcal{L}_{\rm{mixed,tot}}$.

-Figure~\ref{central_density_quark_fraction} illustrates the evolution of central density $\rho_c$ (solid) and quark fraction $Y_{q,c}$ (dotted) through three phases: the mixed phase ($Y_{q,c} < 1$), the onset of deconfined quark matter ($Y_{q,c} = 1$) at $t_{\rm{Q}}$ (first entry into the deconfined quark phase relative to $t_{\rm b}$, see Table~\ref{table_model}), and the quasi-stable proto-hybrid star (PHS) phase.
+Figure~\ref{central_density_quark_fraction} illustrates the evolution of central density $\rho_c$ (solid) and quark fraction $Y_{q,c}$ (dotted) through three phases: the mixed phase ($Y_{q,c} < 1$), the onset of deconfined quark matter ($Y_{q,c} = 1$) at $t_{\rm{Q}}$ (first entry into the deconfined quark phase relative to $t_{\rm b}$, see Table~\ref{table_model}), and the quasistable PHS phase.

 In the first phase, increasing $Y_q$ accelerates collapse as the EOS softens.
-A greater fraction of mixed-phase matter leads to faster collapse, meaning higher $\rho_{\rm mixed, c}$ results in a longer time to reach $t_{\rm mixed}$.
-As the core approaches the stiffer deconfined quark phase at $t \approx t_{\rm{Q}}$, collapse within $0.5~\rm{ms}$.
-For all RDF EOSs, the system’s small baryonic mass ($\sim 1.53~M_{\odot}$) and the stiffness of deconfined quark matter prevent direct black hole formation.
+A greater fraction of mixed-phase matter leads to faster collapse, meaning higher $\rho_{\rm mixed, c}$ results in a longer time to reach $t_{\rm Q}$.
+As the core approaches the stiffer deconfined quark phase at $t \approx t_{\rm{Q}}$, a second dynamical collapse happens within $0.5~\rm{ms}$.
+Notably, the PHS collapse with enclosed baryon mass at $t_{\rm{Q}}$ with $M^{\rm{b}}_{t_{\rm{Q}}}\sim1.53~M_{\odot}$ across all models (See Table~\ref{table_model}), highlighting that PT-induced contraction in AIC is not subject to mass accretion, enhancing its sensitivity to properties of the hybrid EOS, in contrast to the behavior of mixed phase observed in CCSNe (see Appendix~\ref{sec:ccsn_pt}).

+For all RDF EOSs, the system’s small baryonic mass ($\sim 1.54~M_{\odot}$) and the stiffness of deconfined quark matter disfavor black hole formation.
 Instead, the stiff quark core halts the infall of mixed-phase material, generating a second outward-propagating shock.
 This shock, at high density and temperature, converts infalling hadronic matter into the mixed phase and accelerates as it reaches the lower-density hadronic envelope near the PNS surface.

 The second shock energizes the hadronic envelope, enhances $e^+$ captures, and produces a second neutrino burst (see detailed discussion on the second burst later).
+This second burst from PT is consistent with Appendixes~\ref{sec:codetest} and~\ref{sec:ccsn_pt} and with the previous studies of PT in CCSNe ~\citep{Sagert:2008ka,Zha:2020gjw,Kuroda:2021eiv,Fischer:2021tvv,Zha:2021fbi,Jakobus:2022ucs,Largani:2023oyk}.